nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 This uses both acknowledgement flags in the handling specification extension set to "true".
 This is the most rigorous response framework.

-This diagram gives an overview of the typical interaction between a sender and receiver system.

 There are 3 possible flows:

 **Flow where issue is detected at infrastructure (technical) level**